Shifted Convolution $L$-Series Values for Elliptic Curves: Preliminaries

-\subsection{Holomorphic Projection and Shifted Convolution Dirichlet Series}
+\subsection{Holomorphic projection and shifted convolution Dirichlet series}

-The study of holomorphic projection is motivated by a desire to transform a general modular form into a holomorphic modular form such that linear functionals and the Petersson inner product are respected.
+The study of holomorphic projection is motivated by a desire to understand smooth functions $f$ which transform like modular forms and have ``moderate growth'' at cusps.
+A function $f$ with such properties defines a linear functional on the space of cusp forms via the Petersson inner product, and thus we can associate to to $f$ the cusp form defining the same linear functional as $f$.
+This cusp form is essentially the holomorphic projection of $f$.
 The holomorphic projection was first introduced in \cite{STU80} by Sturm and further developed in the work of Gross and Zagier in \cite{GRO86}.
 We will use it here to give a closed-form algebraic characterization of the shifted convolution $L$-series values for some modular forms associated to elliptic curves.
-Our approach follows previous work as in \cite{ALF15, BRI13, MER16, BRI16}.
+Our approach follows previous work as in \cite{MER16, BRI16}.